 Q: Why should I hire a jazz radio promoter?

 A promoter also serves as an intermediary.
 The hardest part of the programmer's job (Shaunna has been there…) is telling artists *directly* (rather than telling a promoter) "no".
 It is hard for an artist to directly hear *no* or *pass* from programmers.
-Even if many programmers are playing an artist's cd, every "no" an artist hears directly can hurt more than hearing it from a promoter -- especially if an artist is spending 6 hours a day calling programmers.
+Even if many programmers are playing an artist's cd, every "no" an artist hears directly can hurt more than hearing it from a promoter -- especially if an artist is spending 8 hours a day calling and messaging programmers.

 A promoter sets up any interviews and giveaways for you, so you don't need to work around programmers schedules.